Hywan/gutenberg-parser-rs/README.md

 applications like macOS, iOS, Windows, Linux etc.

-Thus, the parser can be compiled as a static library, can be embedded in any Rust projects, can be compiled to [WebAssembly], and soon more.
+Thus, the parser can be compiled as a static library, can be embedded in any Rust projects, can be compiled to [WebAssembly], or can be compiled to [NodeJS], and soon more.

 This project uses [Justfile] as an alternative to Makefile.
 Every following command will use `just`, you might consider to install